jasonsbeer/Amiga-2000-EATX/userguide.md

 Drive DF0 must be at the end of the cable, past the twist.
 DF1 must be physically first on the cable, before the twist.
 In the event the drives are reversed on the cable, the drive lights will not operate independently.

 ### Amiga Floppy Cable Twist
 To build an Amiga floppy cable, the first connection is straight through.
-Wires 4-6 are twisted before the second connection.
+Conductors 4-6 are twisted before the second connection.

 <img src="/Images/amiga-floppy-cable.jpg" width="500">